 Awhile ago I blogged about the reasons that I stayed with Aperture, Apple’s “Pro-Level” photo editing application even though I’ve moved back to a Point & Shoot, consumer Camera and no longer needed its editing capabilities.
 The main reasons centered around iPhoto’s lack of hierarchical keyword structure, and the fact that it creates duplicate files for each edited image, which could theoretically double the size of your library unnecessarily.

-another photo-related blog, and someone turned me onto a program aptly named Keyword Manager, which is a plugin for iPhoto that organizes the keywords hierarchically, and applies the entire set of parent keywords to any photo that you select any child keyword manually to be applied.
+Well I brought this up in another photo-related blog, and someone turned me onto a program aptly named Keyword Manager, which is a plugin for iPhoto that organizes the keywords hierarchically, and applies the entire set of parent keywords to any photo that you select any child keyword manually to be applied.
 I have played around with it and it ain’t so bad honestly.
 It’s not as smooth as Aperture’s handling, which doesn’t really apply all the keywords in the hierarchy, but manages them so that even if you have applied “Redwoods” under Tree>Redwoods, even though “Tree” won’t show up when you inspect the file, searches for “Tree” will generate that photo.
 But who cares, right?
 I keyword to make them easier to find later, so I don’t care whether the image “technically” has all the keywords applied or not, so long as it turns up when I search for the right terms.
 So hey, this little plugin makes iPhoto more legit.

 There is of course still the problem of file duplication with regards to any edited photos.
 Unfortunately, there is no solution for this as far as I can see; iPhoto will create a duplicate and keep the “original,” which is smart for most people that way they can always get back to the original file if they decide they have royally messed it up.
-The editing engine under Aperture handles this much better, so you end up with just a simple, low-size set of instructions to
+The editing engine under Aperture handles this much better, so you end up with just a simple, low-size set of instructions to create the edited image, without actually creating it and thus the duplication.

 I can sort of work around this in two ways.
 First is even though my new camera shoots more “full-frame”, as in “square,” it does have a 3:2 mode, which creates images in the standard 4x6 size parameter, which I tend to prefer.
 So simply using this mode on the camera I can cut out a lot of edits I would normally have done.
 I don’t like “square” photos; our field of vision is naturally wider than taller, and the 4x6 ratios or 16x9 ratios (as found on HDTV’s) is simply more pleasing.
 OK, I can do that though there is the drawback of losing potential room for crops and edits, but these are the limitations, right?
 And I can always turn that mode off if I chose.

 The other workaround isn’t so much a workaround as it is a realization of fact.
 My Aperture Library is composed mainly of RAW image files, which take up considerably more room than equivalent jpeg images.
 For instance, a RAW file of a scene might take up 9MB of space, but a jpeg equivalent – shot on the same camera – would only take up 2MB.
 That’s a substantial difference!
-So moving my library to Aperture, exporting all the images as jpeg, I would actually
+So moving my library to Aperture, exporting all the images as jpeg, I would actually shrink my library initially.
+Sure there will eventually be file duplication, but even duplicating a 2MB file and ending up with 4MB dedicated to that image is far less than the 9MB that the RAW image would have taken, so the growth will still be under control.

 I think I can do this.
 But there’s some problems…